s-ankur/checkpy/README.md

 ## Usage:

-Launch the Program
+Launch the program<br>
 `python check.py`

-Enter the Filename and if needed the problem number.
+Enter the filename and if needed, the problem number.
 Hint: Include a comment containing the url of the problem in a comment in source code file so you dont have to enter the problem number.